IRS Forms

 Who must file Form 941?

 Most private-sector employers who pay wages to employees and are subject to FICA and income tax withholding must file Form 941.
 Agricultural employers use Form 943.
-Household employers use Schedule H. Very small employers with annual tax liability under $1,000 may qualify to use Form 944 annually, but only if the IRS notifies them of that eligibility.
+Household employers usually use Schedule H, unless they already file Form 941 for business employees, in which case household employees may be included on Form 941.
+Very small employers with annual tax liability under $1,000 may qualify to use Form 944 annually, but only if the IRS notifies them of that eligibility.

 When are Form 941 due dates?

-Form 941 is due the last day of the month following each quarter: April 30 (Q1), July 31 (Q2), October 31 (Q3), and January 31 (Q4).
-If all required deposits were made on time and in full, each deadline extends by 10 days.
+Form 941 is due the last day of the month following each quarter: April 30 (Q1), July 31 (Q2), October 31 (Q3), and January 31 (Q4) – with Q4 2025 shifting to February 2, 2026 because January 31, 2026 falls on a Saturday.
+If all required deposits were made on time and fully covered the quarter’s tax, each deadline extends by 10 days.
 Missing the extended deadline means the original deadline applies for penalty calculation purposes.

 What is the difference between monthly and semi-weekly depositors?

-Your deposit schedule is based on your lookback period FICA and income tax liability.
-If you reported $50,000 or less during the lookback period (July 1–June 30 of the prior year), you are a monthly depositor.
+Your deposit schedule is based on your lookback period FICA and income tax liability (not how often you pay employees).
+If you reported $50,000 or less during the lookback period (July 1 through June 30 of the two years prior – for 2025, July 1, 2023 through June 30, 2024), you are a monthly depositor.
 Over $50,000 makes you semi-weekly.
-Monthly depositors pay by the 15th of the month after payroll; semi-weekly depositors pay within 3 banking days of payroll.
+Monthly depositors pay by the 15th of the month after payroll; semi-weekly depositors deposit by the following Wednesday for Wed–Fri payrolls and by the following Friday for Sat–Tue payrolls.

 What happens if Form 941 deposits are late?